-Canada needs Skilled Workers – well-educated and highly trained management staff, professionals and technicians such as scientists, nurses, managers, accountants, engineers, professors, and more.
-Prospective Skilled Worker immigrants intending to reside outside of Quebec must first qualify for one of the following programs: Federal Skilled Worker Class, Federal Skilled Trades Class, or Canadian Experience Class.
-Every candidate must then compete with other prospective Skilled Worker immigrants through the Express Entry system to receive an Invitation to Apply for permanent residence.
+Canada needs Skilled Workers – well educated and highly trained management staff, professionals and technicians such as scientists, nurses, managers, accountants, engineers, professors, and more.
+Prospective Skilled Worker immigrants intending to reside outside of Quebec must first qualify for at least 1 of the following programs:

 Definition of Skilled Worker

-In immigration matters, Skilled Workers refer to those with Level “0”, “A” or “B” occupations.
+In immigration matters, “high skilled” work refers to Level “0”, “A” or “B” occupations.

 Express Entry Prerequisite: Eligibility for a Skilled Worker Immigration Program

-Federal Skilled Workers are those with one year of continuous paid full-time (or part-time equivalent) work experience in a NOC Level “0”, “A” or “B” occupation, obtained within the 10 years prior to applying.
+Federal Skilled Workers are those with 1 year of continuous paid full time (or part time equivalent) and high skilled work experience within the 10 years prior to applying.
 A minimum amount of savings may also be required depending on the size of the applicant’s family.

 Successful applicants also need at least 67 points out of 100 on the Federal Skill Worker points system where the factors are:

 - Official Language Proficiency, with a minimum of CLB Level 7 for English or NCLC 7 for French;

 - Work Experience in a high skilled occupation;

 - Arranged Employment in Canada for a permanent, full time, high skilled occupation; and